thearchitector/datagraph/README.md

 In this model, applications like ETL pipelines make a lot more sense.
 You can start processing individual files as they're uploaded, transform one while the previous is extracting, and don't need to design around buying an EC2 instance with enough RAM to store 20,000 bitmap-filled PDFs.

 There's also a fourth benefit.
 If you're writing a complex application, or just love imperative programming, you'll probably want to be able to run asynchronous tasks regardless.
 You can use Datagraph for that too; the benefit to defining a workflow using streams is that you can generalize procedural tasks as processors dealing in streams of 1 value.

+The result of all of this is a simpler but equally robust system that imparts a smaller cognitive load on your developers.

 ## Installation